 Her academic interests include various aspects of the cultural and religious borders of Polish-Jewish history in the 19th and early 20th centuries, in particular such subjects as the acculturation and integration of Polish Jews, universalism, conversion, and Christian missions to the Jews.
 Agnieszka Jagodzińska is also interested in translation studies, the historical Jewish press, and contemporary Israeli literature and cinema.
 She is currently researching advertisements in the Jewish press of the end of the 19th and early 20th centuries.
 She also coordinates the work of the Hebrew translators within in the project “The Literary Canon of Memoirs by Polish Jews” funded by the NPRH.

-In addition, Jagodzińska has worked on organizing numerous conferences on Jewish topics at the University of Wrocław, including: Jews in Silesia (2000); Hasidism in Poland (2004); Jews in the Society of the Commonwealth (2005); Haskalah in Transition (2006); Modern Jewish Culture (2008); Conversion and Jews (2009); Prof. Jerzy Woronczak (1923-2003) Work, Inspiration, Continuation along with the accompanying exhibition entitled “Professor Jerzy Woronczak (1923-2003).
-Life, Work, Inspirations” (2013) as well as The Jewish Book in Central and Eastern Europe in the Nineteenth and Twentieth Centuries (2015).
+In addition, Agnieszka Jagodzińska has worked on organizing numerous conferences on Jewish Studies at the University of Wrocław, including: Jews in Silesia (2000); Hasidism in Poland (2004); Jews in the Society of the Commonwealth (2005); Haskalah in Transition (2006); Modern Jewish Culture (2008); Conversion and Jews (2009); Professor Jerzy Woronczak (1923-2003).
+Work, Inspiration, Continuation – along with the accompanying exhibition entitled “Professor Jerzy Woronczak (1923-2003).
+Life, Work, Inspirations” (2013); The Jewish Book in Central and Eastern Europe in the 19th and 20th Centuries (2015).